 These criteria are established based on historical evidence of academic success at Westminster College by students enrolled in the LDP.

 Please note that review of student applications to the LDP may take up to two weeks.
 Applicants will be notified of their candidacy under separate cover.

 Students who meet the LDP's minimum criteria and look like a good fit for LDP's services will be invited to an on-campus interview.
 The interview process will give each the members of the LDP's professional academic staff an opportunity to interact with the student.
 The interview process includes an assessment of the student's understanding of his or her needs and the ability of the LDP's professional academic staff to meet those needs.
 It also includes assessments of the student's background knowledge, proficiency in reading and writing, and understanding of mathematical and scientific processes.

 Step Five: Acceptance to the LDP

 Members of the LDP's professional academic staff discuss the student's application to the LDP following the student's interview and submission of a writing sample.
 The student is notified about their acceptance into the LDP by a letter from the Director of the Learning Opportunities Center.
 Please note that students are assessed a fee for each semester they enroll in the LDP in addition to regular tuition, housing, and board charges.
-For more information on the current fee schedule, contact the Office of Enrollment Services at 1-800-475-3361.
+For more information on the current fee schedule, contact the Office of Admissions and Student Financial Planning at 1-800-475-3361.